owntracks/recorder/README.md

 #### `kill`

 If support for this is compiled in, this API endpoint allows a client to remove data from _storage_.
-(Warning: *any* client can do this, as there is no authentication/authorization in the _recorder_!)
+(Warning: *any* client can do this, as there is no authentication/authorization in the Recorder!)

 ```
 curl 'http://127.0.0.1:8083/api/0/kill?user=ngin&device=ojo'